svobik7/next-routex/README.md

-# next-routex
+# next-roots

 Tiny (just 1.9kb) next.js utility to handle i18n routing in the new app directory.

-If you are looking for an i18n routing utility for the old pages directory check [next-roots](https://github.com/svobik7/next-roots) which is built on the same idea as the next-routex.
+If you are looking for an i18n routing utility for the old pages directory check [next-roots](https://github.com/svobik7/next-roots) which is built on the same idea as the next-roots.

-## 1. About next-routex
+## 1. About next-roots

-Routex routing mechanism depends on files routes generation rather than dynamic `[locale]` parent folder
+Roots routing mechanism depends on files routes generation rather than dynamic `[locale]` parent folder

 ### What is wrong with the [locale] approach?